anubhavsrivastava/leetcodeJS/Easy/283  Move Zeroes/Readme.md

 ## Pre analysis

-Will rebuild array if 0 is encountered
+Will use two pointer approach